ZjemCiBabcie/ZPI/README.md

-## Monitoring driver behaviour using smartphone sensors.
+# Monitoring driver behaviour using smartphone sensors.
-# Created as a part of team project 'ZPI'
+## Created as a part of team project 'ZPI'.